0x42697262/obsidian_files/School/2022-2023/CMSC 124/Week 2/Background Concepts.md

 2. Declarative
 	- Implicit
 	- Computations must be specified
-	- Considered as higher level than imperative languages
+	- Considered as higher level concept than imperative languages
 	- Requires the specification of a relation or function
+	- Logical Programming Paradigm
+	- Focuses more on the end result rather than the steps
 	- **Types**
 		1. [Logic Programming](../INFO_DUMP.md#Logic%20Programming)
 		2. [Functional Languages](../INFO_DUMP.md#Functional%20Languages)